Bitter, Burdock, Little Redstone, Pelaw & Redstone

 We all care about the health of our lakes but who is looking after lake health?
 Governments of all stripes are cutting back on the people and programs that used to protect our lakes and give us up to date data on lake health indicators.
 Lake associations can help fill this void but only if all of us step up individually and become Lake Protectors.

 What can we do to make a difference?
-The C.H.A. has some of the most knowledgeable lake health scientists in Canada as scientific advisors and we asked them that the question.
+The Coalition of Haliburton Property Owners' Associations (CHA) has some of the most knowledgeable lake health scientists in Canada as scientific advisors and we asked them that the question.

 Based on their advice here are the most powerful steps you can take to protect your lake: